varjocom/UnrealExamples/README.md

 -   The battery level status of a controller is shown in an icon on the controller surface.

+-	Valve Knuckles are also shown as Vive controllers.
+Valve Knuckles grip sensors don't work yet.

 ###### Setup and use gaze tracking

 -   Click the application button (the upper one) from the HMD and follow the instructions to complete the gaze calibration.

 -   Now you should see a ball following your gaze two meters away from you.

+###### Controller and gaze interactions

+-	Instructions on how to use controllers and gaze to interact with the scene can be found from the scene floating in the air.

+-	The blueprint that contains all of the controller logic can be found from VarjoUnrealExamples\VarjoSample\Content\ControllerSetup\VRPawn.uasset.

 -----------------------------------------------------------------------------------------------------